JunhaoSong/cuseistut/source/abs_loc/index.rst

 Iterative Method
 -------------------

-The arrival time recorded by one station could be presented:
+The arrival time recorded by one station could be presented as:

 .. math::  T_i^k = O_k+\int_{s}^{r}uds